CosmicGilligan/00-why-study-history/00-why-study-history.md

 ---

 ⚠️ **Why This Matters Now**
-Our generation’s danger is different: the living memory of Nazi horrors is fading.
+Our generation's danger is different: the living memory of Nazi horrors is fading.
-As fewer people have a personal connection to World War II, society’s sensitivity to early warning signs diminishes.
+As fewer people have a personal connection to World War II, society's sensitivity to early warning signs diminishes.
 The less we remember the urgency of stopping such ideologies early, the more room they have to grow before they trigger alarm.

 ---